Camp Sonshine’s Overnight Site – Camp Solaris…

-Families are invited to attend our End of Session Cookout on Friday afternoon.
-This is a great time to hear stories from the week, enjoy a meal with your camper and the counselors, take a tour of the camp site, and to meet some of your camper’s new life-long friends.
+Families are invited to attend our End of Session Cookout on the last evening of the session.
+This is a great time to hear stories from the week, enjoy a meal with your camper and the counselors, take a tour of the camp site, and meet some of your camper’s new life-long friends.
 There is no additional cost to families for this meal.

 Specific Summer Information